zimmermant/physics_with_smc/Quantum_Mechanics/Using SageMathCloud to Teach Quantum Mechanics.md

 ### Introduction
 ---
-This is a beta version of this activity and is missing many parts.
-Check back later for a more complete set of tutorials
+This is a work in progress and more activities will be added in the future.
+Check back later for a more tutorials

 Please feel free to copy these documents and modify them according to your needs.
 I encourage you to make use of these in your classes.